bjornmeansbear/lectureScripts/ClimateDesigners.md

 ### Goal 2: Pedagogy

+2. Inspire, motivate, and graduate new climate designers by providing climate-focused resources for educators.

 Goal 2 is concerned with evolving design pedagogy.

 The intial work on this front is to help provide projects, syllabi, course ideas & plans that help answer questions like:

 - What skills do students (& educators) need to have in order to address our climate crisis?
 - How can design educators support students as they start their path towards climate designing?
-- How do you teach climate design?
 - How do you integrate the required technical, social, scientific, & philosophical work into design courses?
 - How can we help introduce climate related concerns into design curriculum at large?

 Climate Design EDU is gathering materials from the Climate Design teachers and professors already integrating climate design in their courses.
 And as our curated selection grows we also hope to actively generate new resources and new materials to help create even more "climate design" programs and curriculum arcs.

-Climate Design EDU has a podcast of interviews with educators in different kinds of higher ed settings that will launch soon: large private universities, small private art and design colleges, and whatever is inbetween.
-The thinking here is to illustrate where different opportunities and colloabroations might lie depending on what kind of enviuronment you find yourself teaching in.
+Climate Design EDU has a podcast of interviews with educators in different kinds of higher ed settings that will launch soon: large public universities, small private art and design colleges, and whatever is inbetween.
+The thinking here is to illustrate where different opportunities and colloabroations might lie depending on what kind of envi ronment you find yourself teaching in.
 And what you can do in simple, small ways if you're not able to do much about the curriculum as a whole.

 ## What does a Climate Designer make